How infertility treatment has left sperm science behind

 Comprehensive European or global data on funding going to male fertility research are not available, but in Britain, for example, only around 3.6 percent of the Medical Research Council Populations and Systems panel budget was provided for male infertility research from 2014 to 2017.

-Pacey told Reuters he has “a filing cabinet full of failed applications over the years” and Sharpe noted that once research falls behind, future studies have less to build on.
+Pacey told Reuters he has“a filing cabinet full of failed applications over the years” and Sharpe noted that once research falls behind, future studies have less to build on.

 “If you’re not producing sexy research that’s going to come up with a magic bullet, then people are not going to give you the money,” he said.